hannesdatta/course-dprep/slides/dprep.md

 Please turn on your camera :)

+The chat is open - use it like on Twitch/YouTube to also talk to each other; use prefix `???` to ask a question to me, or `!!!` to shout something to me ("hey, slow down!")

-If you haven't done so, navigate to the course page at [https://dprep.hannesdatta.com](https://dprep.hannesdatta.com)
+If you haven't done so, navigate to the course page at [dprep.hannesdatta.com](https://dprep.hannesdatta.com)